-The wonders of French pharmacy products — from Bioderma to Embryolisse — have been well-documented here at the Strategist and beyond, but for Made in France week, we wondered if there were any other under-the-radar French beauty products we weren’t clued in on yet.
-We heard about a volumizing Bourjois mascara this week and a brightening micellar water from Melvita, but to dig even deeper, we surveyed makeup artists — including Paris’s most famous makeup artist, Violette — and beauty bloggers on some of their lesser-known favorites.
+The wonders of French pharmacy products — from Bioderma to Embryolisse — have been well-documented here at the Strategist and beyond.
+But we couldn’t help but wonder if there were any even more obscure, further other under-the-radar French beauty products we weren’t yet clued in on.
+To dig even deeper, we asked makeup artists — including Violette, arguably Paris’s most famous makeup artist — and beauty bloggers on some of their lesser-known favorites.

 The French are always partial to products without fragrances or chemicals, which is why Alleaume recommends this soothing Avène moisturizer for sensitive skin: “This cream calms any irritation, so I wake up with baby-soft skin.
 I love to use it as a mask and sleep with it all night long.
 And because it lacks fragrance, you won’t suffer any allergies or reactions.”